Ghouilaanas/Certifications/README.md

 Certified on: October 27, 2023
 Successfully completed the Scrum Fundamentals Certified program by SCRUMstudy, demonstrating a solid understanding of Scrum principles, roles, and processes.
 - This certification validates foundational knowledge in Agile project management and the Scrum framework, including key concepts.
-- This achievement reflects a commitment to continuous learning and expanding knowledge in modern project management methodologies and structured team workflows.
+- This achievement reflects a commitment to continuous learning and to expanding knowledge in modern project management methodologies and structured team workflows.